dani8439/js_advanced_concepts/Section8/notes.md

 }
 ```

-`try/catch` block to catch and display erros.
+`try/catch` block to catch and display errors.